 Raymond W. Kelly ’63 Student Commons, 5th Floor

-Manhattan College is pleased to present a forum led by panelists in different industries using Artificial Intelligence (AI), along with members of the Boards of Advisors of our six schools, who are working professionals across a wide range of industries.
+Manhattan University is pleased to present a forum led by panelists in different industries using Artificial Intelligence (AI), along with members of the Boards of Advisors of our six schools, who are working professionals across a wide range of industries.
 Together, these industry experts will help all of us explore and better understand the Impact of Artificial Intelligence on Work and Education.

 The forum will be moderated by Michael Grabowski, Ph.D., chair of the Communication department, who will ask the panelists a set of prepared questions, but will allow the conversation to be organic, based on contributions from the panel, the board of advisor members, and preselected questions from the audience.
-The event will be livestreamed and recorded for future viewing via the Manhattan College Youtube channel.
+The event will be livestreamed and recorded for future viewing via the Manhattan University Youtube channel.

 We believe that this event will be a highly valuable resource for helping everyone to better prepare for life with AI.